 In the evening we explore the lively entertainment district of Dotombori, famous for its night-time neon and historic canal.
 We wander the street stalls, stopping to sample freshly grilled takoyaki and okonomiyaki pancakes.

 On the last day of the tour, our guide will take you to Osaka’s iconic castle.
 It was rebuilt in 1931 on the original castle site.
 A visit to the castle museum will introduce us to the city’s feudal past.
 The museum's exhibits also include a grand display of armour and weapons from yesteryear.

 We will tour through some of the older parts of the city, sampling more of Osaka’s famous street-food.
 Osaka is very much a food-focused town and even has a local expression “kuidaore”, which carries the meaning of ruining yourself financially by indulging in too much good food!

 In the evening, we come together one last time for a farewell dinner in a teppanyaki-style restaurant serving delicious wagyu-beef.

 Day 14: Goodbye

-This morning after breakfast and your 2021 Cherry Blossom Tour of Japan – Classic Route concludes.
+This morning after breakfast, your 2021 Cherry Blossom Tour of Japan – Classic Route concludes.
 You can travel to Kansai International Airport (about 1 hour from central Osaka) or return to Tokyo on the shinkansen (about 3.5 Hours).
 Perhaps you might like to linger in Japan for a little longer.
 We will be delighted to plan your personal post-tour extension to show you a different part of Japan.